erikeldridge/item-network/README.md

 ## To do

-- show likes for a given item in the item activity stream
 - show mentions for a given item in the item activity stream
 - show comments for a given item in the item activity stream
 - filter activity client-side on the home page